Powerhouse CLI

 Install

 The install command adds Powerhouse dependencies to your project.
-It handles installation of packages, updates configuration files, and ensures proper setup of dependencies.

 Parameters